ImMyst/ImMyst/README.md

   - 🔓 Contribute to open source projects
   - 📜 Release a [quote][kuotes] app
   - 💄 Make my own UI Library ([Kompot][kompot]) maybe
-  - 🎓 Learn and try new things (tRPC, Svelte, Solid, Drizzle ...)
+  - 🎓 Learn and try new things (Astro, Svelte, Solid, Drizzle ...)

 You may notice a repeating pattern in my projects, I hope it will make sense later on 😉